Wimbledon Manor House: Spencer Wimbledon

-Between 1799 and 1802 the 2nd Earl Spencer had Wimbledon manor house rebuilt, in the Regency style, very close to the site of the Marlborough house, incorporating the surviving staff quarters.
+Between 1799 and 1802 George John Spencer, 2nd Earl Spencer had Wimbledon manor house rebuilt, in the Regency style, very close to the site of the Marlborough house, incorporating the surviving staff quarters.
 The new house would be called Wimbledon Park House, allegedly to designs by 'Capability' Brown's son-in-law, Henry Holland.
 Joseph Paxton, renowned later as the designer of the Crystal Palace for the 1851 Great Exhibition, worked here as a garden-boy assisting his brother, the head gardener.
-Sir Joseph Paxton returned to design new formal gardens in the 1840s for the Duke of Somerset, Spencer's tenant at the house from 1827.
+Sir Joseph Paxton returned to design new formal gardens in the 1840s for Edward St Maur, 11th Duke of Somerset, Spencer's tenant at the house from 1827.
 In 1838 the Duke entertained Queen Victoria there.
 In 1846 the Spencers left Wimbledon Park House, selling the estate (but not the manorial title) for £85,000 (£71 an acre), to the real estate developer John Augustus Beaumont, an insurance company director, who reduced the size of the park after 1860, with speculative streets of houses.
 The last Wimbledon manor house, Wimbledon Park House, isolated from its parkland and surrounded by increasingly dense suburban development, and having passed through a succession of owners, became dilapidated — the house was demolished in about 1949.
-The land on which it and the Marlborough house had stood was the site of Park House Middle School, built in 1972 and demolished in the early 2000s after Merton Council reverted to a two-tier school system.
-It now forms part of the sports fields of Ricards Lodge School.
-In 1864, still lord of the manor, the 5th Earl, attempted to get a private parliamentary bill to enclose Wimbledon Common, which he still owned, for the creation of a new park with a house and gardens and to sell part for building.
+The land on which it and the Marlborough house had stood was the site of Park House Middle School, built in 1972 and demolished in the early 2000s after Merton London Borough Council reverted to a two-tier school system.
+It now forms part of the sports fields of Ricards Lodge High School.
+In 1864, still lord of the manor, John Spencer, 5th Earl Spencer, attempted to get a private parliamentary bill to enclose Wimbledon Common, which he still owned, for the creation of a new park with a house and gardens and to sell part for building.
 Though Sir Joseph Paxton testified on Earl Spencer's behalf, in a landmark decision for English common land, and following an enquiry, permission was refused and 1871-created Board of Conservators received the land to preserve it in its natural condition.
-In 1996 the 9th Earl Spencer sold his vestigial interest in Wimbledon, the title of lord of the manor of Wimbledon, to a buyer from Brazil for £171,000; manors may bring minor rights such as fishing, lesser mineral, and foraging rights but no powers nor property are believed to appertain to the archaic estate (interest in land), an incorporeal hereditament.
+In 1996 Charles Spencer, 9th Earl Spencer sold his vestigial interest in Wimbledon, the title of lord of the manor of Wimbledon, to a buyer from Brazil for £171,000; manors may bring minor rights such as fishing, lesser mineral, and foraging rights but no powers nor property are believed to appertain to the archaic estate (interest in land), an incorporeal hereditament.